Six Daily Devotionals from the Sermpn om the Mount

 be seen by them.
 Why is it important for one's spiritual life to focus on the inner life rather than

 outward actions?
-How does this align with Jesus' teachings?
+How does this match up with Jesus' teachings?

 - Think about the distinction being made between true religiousness and looking pious.
 How